 Baltimore RNLI provides medical evacuation from Sherkin Island

-Baltimore RNLI carried out a medical evacuation this afternoon (Sunday 23 July) after a man sustained injuries while on a visit to Sherkin Island off the coast of West Cork.
+Baltimore RNLI carried out a medical evacuation last night (Thursday 11 April) from Sherkin Island off the coast of Baltimore, West Cork.

 RNLI media contacts

 For more information please telephone Kate Callanan, Baltimore RNLI volunteer Lifeboat Press Officer on 087 2906607 or Kate_Callanan@rnli.org.uk or Nuala McAloon, Regional Media Officer on 0876483547 or Nuala_McAloon@rnli.org.uk or Niamh Stephenson, Regional Media Manager on 0871254124 or Niamh_Stephenson@rnli.org.uk

 The RNLI charity saves lives at sea.
 Its volunteers provide a 24-hour search and rescue service around the United Kingdom and Republic of Ireland coasts.
 The RNLI operates over 238 lifeboat stations in the UK and Ireland and, in a normal year, more than 240 lifeguard units on beaches around the UK and Channel Islands.
 The RNLI is independent of Coastguard and government and depends on voluntary donations and legacies to maintain its rescue service.
 Since the RNLI was founded in 1824, its lifeboat crews and lifeguards have saved over 142,700 lives.